Soccerbeats/AustinStanfieldWebsite/index.md

 # Index page
 ---

 # About Me:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **I am** a results-driven, adaptable, self-learner.
 I enjoy problem solving, technical troubleshooting, and implementing solutions that help me and my team be successful.
-This website’s purpose is to showcase myself in every way, Professionally and unprofessionally.
+This website’s purpose is to showcase myself in every way, professionally and unprofessionally.
 This includes my experience, my work, my documentation and more.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **I have** been working for Southern Cross for over six years.
 In this time, I have gone from a Field Technician to a Project Dispatcher to Project Coordinator in the PMO group.
 Through this job, I have come familiar with anything and everything that might be used daily inside of an office.
 I work with SQL and data management sweets as well as all the Microsoft suite, PowerBi, Jira, Clevest and more.
 You can check out my resume by click clicking [**RESUME**](https://austinstanfield.com/resume) in the navigation menu.